Chart Color Schemes

 Burradoo is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Burradoo, as per the latest Census evaluation, 95.6% of dwellings were houses with the remaining 4.4% comprising semi-detached units, apartments, and other dwelling types.
-This compares to Non-Metro NSW's figures of 90.6% houses and 9.4% other dwellings.
-Home ownership in Burradoo stood at 64%, with mortgaged dwellings at 27.2% and rented ones at 8.8%.
-The median monthly mortgage repayment was $3,000, exceeding Non-Metro NSW's average of $2,167.
-The median weekly rent in Burradoo was $550, compared to Non-Metro NSW's $430.
-Nationally, Burradoo's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Dwelling structure in Burradoo, as evaluated at the latest Census, comprised 95.6% houses and 4.4% other dwellings.
+In comparison, Non-Metro NSW had 90.6% houses and 9.4% other dwellings.
+Home ownership in Burradoo was 64.0%, with mortgaged dwellings at 27.2% and rented ones at 8.8%.
+The median monthly mortgage repayment was $3,000, higher than Non-Metro NSW's average of $2,167.
+Median weekly rent in Burradoo was $550, compared to Non-Metro NSW's $430.
+Nationally, Burradoo's mortgage repayments were significantly higher at $3,000 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing